DanielLevi6/046211-Deep-Learning/README.md

 Additionally, more data features can be used and implemented in the model such that it will improve the model's capabilities of predicting the number of earthquakes.

 ## Contact
-For inquiries or further information, please contact [insert your contact details here].
+For inquiries or further information, please contact danielevi@campus.technion.ac.il, tzvi-tal@campus.technion.ac.il

 Thank you for your interest in our Earthquake Prediction project.